dmw2166/ASIC2026/README.md

 **`ModuleNotFoundError: No module named 'aiohttp'` (or any other package)**

 The package isn't installed in your environment yet.
 The easiest fix is to install it from inside the notebook itself.
-In a new cell, paste this — replacing `aiohttp` with whichever package was missing — and run it:
+In a new cell, paste this, replacing `aiohttp` with whichever package was missing, and run it:

 ```python
 %pip install aiohttp